California, University of California, San Diego

 - Eligible for California Medical License

-For priority consideration, please submit a cover letter detailing your interest, curriculum vitae and the CAP standard fellowship application, including USMLE scores (click here), no later than November 1st, 2017 to:
+Applications will be accepted on a rolling basis with priority given to those received prior to January 15, 2018.
+Please submit a cover letter detailing your interest, curriculum vitae and the CAP standard fellowship application, including USMLE scores:

 Alexandra Murtha, Program Coordinator